This is a continuation of my series to help Christians to witness to their neighbour.

 It is important to deal with this subject first because early rebuffs often put off Christians from witnessing.
 Many are discouraged and persuaded that “outreach is not for me”.
 Not at all.
 This is the devil trying to chase you from the field, and he has succeeded too often.

 It is possible that you can finish off with a suitably chosen one-liner for those who tell you that they do not want to hear this topic again.
 Remember that he Apostles experienced this also.
-We read in act6 of several repulses.
+We read in the Acts of the Apostles of several repulses.
 Stephen and Paul each experienced this.
 When they resisted Stephen they stoned him.
-When they resisted Paul he sent then away with a final word.
+When they resisted Paul he sent then away with a final word of warning.
 However, they were preachers and we are dealing here with ordinary Christian conversation.

 In this manner every conversion can be mutually profitable.
 You should learn something from your conversations by asking genuinely open questions about what you would like to know.